 Students that sign up for Onsego’s My Advantage plan will get four GED Ready vouchers for free.

-Alaska doesn’t require state residency and the four GED modules are $30 each (or $120 for the entire battery).
-You have the chance to take one test when you feel ready to do so and you pay just for that section you registered for.
+You have the option to take one test at a time when you feel ready to do so, and you pay just for that section you register for.

-The four GED test scores are measured on a scale from 100 to 200.
+The four GED sub-exams are independent tests that are measured on a scale from 100 to 200.
 Scoring is as follows: